kjcamann/kjcamann.github.io/doc/bds/_sources/lists-queue-and-stl.rst.txt

 .. _lists-extra-methods:

-Methods in bds lists that do not exist in the STL
+Methods in BDS lists that do not exist in the STL
 -------------------------------------------------

 ``iter`` and ``citer``